e6a5/word-of-the-day/README.md

 - I have no illusions about her feelings for me (= I know the truth is that she does not love me).
 - illusion about something The new president has no illusions about the difficulties facing her country (= she knows that the country has serious problems).

+### pragmatic /præɡˈmætɪk/ (adj)

+Definition: solving problems in a practical and sensible way rather than by having fixed ideas or theories

+Example:

+- a pragmatic approach to management problems